universal-ctags/citre/README.md

 All above screenshots were taken in a huge project (the Linux kernel), and Citre is still fast, because readtags performes binary search on the tags file.

+Besides, Citre has a GNU Global plugin that can find references using xref or the above UIs.
+See [this user manual](docs/user-manual/citre-global.md) to know about it.

 ## Quick start

 ### Prerequisites